 Threat Evaluation and Weapon Assignment (TEWA) may be used as the basis for a highly capable and cost-effective integrated air defence system, and when used in conjunction with Cambridge Pixel’s world-leading target tracking capability, can support a wide range of legacy radars with analogue interfaces as well as more recent radars which provide a network-based source of video, plots or tracks.

-SPx Threat Processor accepts track reports from the SPx Fuse fusion server, with the input to the fusion server being primary tracks from SPx Server and/or ADS-B position reports.
+SPx Threat Processor accepts track reports from the SPx Fusion Server, with the input to the fusion server being primary tracks from SPx Server and/or ADS-B position reports.
 These track reports may optionally be passed through SPx Track Manager as a first-stage filter to remove targets that are not of interest for subsequent threat evaluation.

 The threat processor applies a number of algorithms to each target report in real-time to calculate an overall base threat score.
 This takes into account the user-assigned threat level (if any), any automatic classification from the tracker, the track speed, the track’s origin and the target’s manoeuvrability based on recent observations.